Pet Insurance Blog

 • After surveying tens of thousands of dog owners, 9.8% of the dogs who needed insurance already had an existing condition.

-• 90.2% of the dogs we generated a pet insurance comparison for did so before their dog developed a condition that could be considered “pre-existing.”
+• 90.2% of the dogs we generated a pet insurance comparison did so before their dog developed a condition that could be considered “pre-existing.”

-The importance of comparing pet insurance sooner than later becomes even more evident when looking at the age breakdown of those with pre-existing conditions below.
+The importance of comparing pet insurance sooner rather than later becomes even more evident when looking at the age breakdown of those with pre-existing conditions below.

 Puppies vs Adult Dogs with Pre-Existing Conditions Whose Parents Are Interested in Pet Insurance